-The NatWest T20 Blast 2017 will kick-start from late May and will go on till its Final Day on August 20.
+The NatWest T20 Blast 2017 will kick-start from July 7 and will go on till its Finals Day on September 2 as Northamptonshire kick-start the competition as the defending champions.
 Get the latest NatWest T20 Blast betting tips for the 2017 season in the piece below.

 It comes as no surprise that Nottinghamshire will kick-start the NatWest T20 Blast as favourites yet again, as they look to shrug all the underwhelming performances in their previous editions to go all the way.
 Close on their heels will be Surrey, who had won the first ever edition of the Twenty20 Cup in 2003 but since then have runner-up twice and losing semi-finalists on three other occasions.

 Yorkshire have rarely mounted much of a challenge when it comes to this format of the game but under the able stewardship of Jason Gillespie, a lot is expected out of them especially given how he led the Adelaide Strikers in the Big Bash League last season.
 They are currently the third favourite.

 Following them are Hampshire and Somerset who will both look to better their last year’s performances, while Warwickshire, also known as the Birmingham Bears for the purpose of the NatWest T20 Blast come just behind Yorkshire in that list.

 Latest NatWest T20 Blast Betting Tips for 2017 here:

 Check in the first week of July 2017 for the latest match tips

 The Natwest T20 Blast is the resident T20 league in England and Wales, containing teams from both nations.
 This will be the fourth season of this wildly popular brainchild of the England Cricket Board.